Page Content

 Adam Milam, M.D., Ph.D.Adam Milam, M.D., Ph.D.

 Adam Milam, M.D., Ph.D. is a Senior Associate Consultant in the Division of Cardiovascular and Thoracic Anesthesiology at Mayo Clinic.
 As an Associate Professor of Anesthesiology at Mayo Clinic Alix School of Medicine and with a joint appointment in Quantitative Health Sciences, he's dedicated to excellence in patient care and medical education.
-Dr. Milam also serves as the Enterprise Medical Director at the Office of Health Equity and Inclusion, leading initiatives to promote diversity and inclusivity in healthcare.
+Dr. Milam also serves as the Enterprise Medical Director at the Office of Health Equity and Inclusion, leading initiatives to promote belonging in healthcare.

 To aspiring Black physicians and scientists, he encourages them, "Find sponsors and mentors that can help you navigate academic medicine!
 Developing and growing in academic medicine is challenging and often slow.
 Mentors can help avoid pitfalls and over-committing.
 I have five mentors, and I meet with them all monthly; I discuss any major decisions as well as barriers with my mentors.
 My mentors have been extremely helpful in helping me start my career at Mayo Clinic; they have also been sponsors, providing opportunities for me both internal and external to Mayo Clinic."
 "My second piece of advice," Dr. Milam continues, "would be to know that you are good enough.
 There is a lot of focus on underrepresented physicians and scientists as we work to diversify medicine.
-There are always conversations conflating diversity with mediocrity and this can contribute to imposter syndrome.
+There are always conversations conflating belonging with mediocrity and this can contribute to imposter syndrome.
 Please know that you belong!
 Medicine desperately needs you!
 Medical professionals and scientists are not representative of our country, nor in the communities we serve.
 You are the FUTURE of medicine and will change the healthcare landscape in this country and across the globe.
 I will also add — there is light at the end of the seemingly endless tunnel.
 My days are not easy but I love my career and I know I am making an impact so hang in there."

 Read the full post.